Soft labelling for semantic segmentation: Bringing coherence to label down-sampling: Pairing colour and label down-sampling

-For instance, for bilinear down-sampling, $f$ is an even, decreasing function, that only depends on the distance of the target down-sampled pixel $\mathbf{\overline{x}}_{u,v}$ and the sampled pixel $\mathbf{x}_{h,w}$ in the original resolution color image.
+For instance, for bilinear down-sampling, $f$ is an even, decreasing function, that only depends on the distance of the target down-sampled pixel $\mathbf{\overline{x}}_{u,v}$ and the sampled pixel $\mathbf{x}_{h,w}$ in the original resolution colour image.
 For each down-sampled pixel, its corresponding multi-class label $\mathbf{\overline{y}}_{h,w}$ is obtained by combining the one-hot encodings $\mathbf{\hat{y}}_{h,w}$ according to the employed down-sampling strategy $f(h,w; u,v)$.
-For example, for $\gamma=\frac{1}{2}$ bilinear down-sampling, the vector of soft-labels for pixel $(u,v)$ is obtained by:

-where $h = u\cdot 2$ and $w = v\cdot 2$.
-Besides being aligned with the one used for the color image, the proposed down-sampling strategy enlarges the amount of information conserved from the original label image after down-sampling (see Figure \ref{fig:label_rescale} (b) and Figure \ref{fig:soflabels}).
-In these figures, we can observe that the widely applied nearest-neighbour does not maintain label information as down-sampling is performed.
+Besides being aligned with the one used for the colour image, the proposed down-sampling strategy enlarges the amount of information maintained from the original label image after down-sampling.
+In Figure \ref{fig:soflabels}, we can observe that the widely applied Nearest Neighbour is worse at maintaining label information after down-sampling is performed.